-A few months ago, Wonderful Machine photographer John Fulton took an editorial assignment from Atlanta Magazine, who he has worked many times over the past several years.
+A few months ago, Wonderful Machine photographer John Fulton took an editorial assignment from Atlanta Magazine, with who he has worked many times over the past several years.
 ATL magazine called John to photograph portraits of Tracy Wilson and Holly Frey, the hosts of the hugely followed podcast Stuff You Missed in History Class.

 Originally, ATL Magazine discussed doing a simple portrait in their recording studio, but John wanted to make something more unique.
 Using classic Renaissance paintings as inspiration, he set out to shoot and build his interpretation of the famous painting style.
 By using landscapes he had shot in Tuscany last year, he was able to composite backgrounds and bring the host’s portraits to life.